-As residents we feel more comfortable that all applications and processes would be subject to a high level of Public scrutiny by remaining part of the WSEA SEPP.
+As a resident I feel more comfortable that all applications and processes would be subject to a high level of Public scrutiny by remaining part of the WSEA SEPP.

-We feel there is no reason why the Mandalong Close (Mamre West Stage 2), should be removed from the WSEA SEPP.
+I feel there is no reason why the Mandalong Close (Mamre West Stage 2), should be removed from the WSEA SEPP.

-Yours Sincerely,
+Yours Sincerely